bizay047/Microplastic-Detection/README.md

 > **A specialized image detection program that uses Deep Learning to identify and classify microplastics in water samples.**

-*(Note:Here is the sample of the responsive website which is live and sample pic and the anlysis of thosesample)*
+*(Note:Here is the sample of  pic/data that has been used to train the model and used to test the anlysis)*

 <p align="center">